yakazimir/academic-kickstart/content/home/teaching.md

 +++

 In the summer of 2016, I taught a Masters seminar on Semantic Parsing (my thesis topic) at the University of Stuttgart.
+The slides can be found [here](http://www.ims.uni-stuttgart.de/institut/mitarbeiter/kyle/wssp_course.html) (please note that the content is now a little dated)